Keithgibson123/Regex/Develop/gist-template.md

 ### Bracket Expressions

 Represents a character set via a list of characters enclosed by the square brackets. "[" and "]".
 It matches the target with any single character from the list.
 Bracket expressions in thie regex: [a-z0-9_.-] --> matching any letter a-z and is case senstive.
 It also matches a character 0-9 and matches the characters "\_" , "-" , and "."; [\da-z.-] --> matching a single digit from 0-9, any character a-z (case senstive), and the characters "." and "-".; [a-z.] --> matches any character a-z(case senstive) and the character "."

+### Bounderies
+Word bounderies are similar to anchors They allow you to match the whole word using a regular expression.
+For example, /bHello/b would match the string "Hello".

 ### Flags